WebDevStudios/custom-post-type-ui/readme.txt

 * Updated Support section with some Visual Composer questions/answers.
 * Added support for custom query_var strings for post types.
 * Added support for show_in_rest and the upcoming WordPress REST API.
-* Fixed support for YARPP plugin
+* Fixed support for YARPP plugin.
+* Added template hierarchy files to listings tables for user reference.

 = 1.1.2 =
 * Change export value to plural label for taxonomies.